Theater and Performance Studies

 Requirements of the Major

-Artistic Practice Domain This domain encompasses techniques and compositional strategies in theater, dance, musical theater, design, and intermedia performance.
+Artistic Practice Domain (YC THST: Artistic Practice) This domain encompasses techniques and compositional strategies in theater, dance, musical theater, design, and intermedia performance.
 Practice-based courses emphasize the knowledge of doing, moving, creating, devising, composing, designing, and craft.
 Courses move through existing aesthetic practices and histories as a means of cultivating individual and collective expression and new creation.
 Skills: heightened attention to energy, time, and space; the artist’s self-knowledge and body; fluency synthesizing movement and language in compositions; and innovative approaches to researching history and culture through performance.

-Interarts Domain This domain invites students to experience art-making between disciplines and within interdisciplinary forms.
+Interarts Domain (YC THST: Interarts) This domain invites students to experience art-making between disciplines and within interdisciplinary forms.
 Courses in this area may draw connections and inspiration between established artistic disciplines, such as theater and dance, or reach beyond the program, putting the performing arts in conversation with ideas and approaches in diverse fields including film, visual art, new media, psychology, and science.
 Ideally, students use the Interarts requirement to explore disciplinary practices outside of their main track and comfort zone, expanding the boundaries of methods, resources, and questioning that feed into their creative practice.
 Skills: collaboration; interdisciplinary research and creation; and the integration of methods and systems of knowledge drawn from diverse fields.

-Histories Domain This domain includes courses in which the scope of study is defined by period, genre, and/or geographic region, in which students research past practices, texts, performances, and cultures.
+Histories Domain (YC THST: Histories) This domain includes courses in which the scope of study is defined by period, genre, and/or geographic region, in which students research past practices, texts, performances, and cultures.
 Courses in Histories may also ask students to employ performance-based research methods to analyze, discover, reconstruct, or intervene in diverse global, local, and personal historical narratives.
 Skills: engaging with material from disparate time periods, geographies, and cultural forms; methods of archival research and oral histories; and reenacting historical performance and adaptation in new forms.

-Performance Theory Domain Courses in this domain introduce students to foundational theories of performativity and theatricality as applied to a range of cultural contexts and global histories.
+Performance Theory Domain (YC THST: Performance Theory) Courses in this domain introduce students to foundational theories of performativity and theatricality as applied to a range of cultural contexts and global histories.
 Theory courses bring together intersecting literatures of feminist and queer theory, linguistic theory, critical race studies, dance studies, and anthropology that together form the theories and methods of Performance Studies and Dance Studies as fields of study and practice.
 These courses may also invite students to respond to and use theoretical concepts in the creation of live art.
 Skills: facility with performance studies analysis; application of theory to dramatic texts and embodied practices; and investigating dynamic relationship between archives and repertoires.

 Senior Requirements

-Majors satisfy the senior project requirement in one of two ways.
-They may, with the approval of the DUS, take a one-term seminar as a senior seminar.
-In such cases, the expectations for the final essay (minimum of thirty-five pages) will be substantially higher than for students not taking the class as a senior seminar.
-Or, under the supervision of a faculty adviser, a student may undertake a one-term senior project in either the fall or spring semester (THST 491).
-Depending upon an individual student’s preparation, course work, and research objectives, a senior project may take many forms.
-A senior may direct, design, or devise a theatrical production, write a play, musical, or thesis-length essay, create a documentary film or digital media production, perform a role, choreograph a dance piece, or design an original performance-based or performance studies research project.
-Seniors engaging in production-based senior projects must also complete a shorter senior essay (15-25 pages in length), as a requirement of THST 491
+Under the supervision of a faculty adviser, a student may undertake a one-term senior project in either the fall or spring semester by enrolling in THST 491 which culminates in a production as part of the curricular production season.
+Depending upon an individual student’s preparation, coursework, and research objectives, a senior enrolled in THST 491 may direct, design, or devise a theatrical production, create a documentary film or digital media production, perform a role, choreograph a dance piece, or design an original work of performance art.
+Seniors engaging in production-based senior projects (THST 491) must complete an essay (15-25 pages in length).
+For a production-based project to be considered for inclusion in the TDPS curricular season, a proposer must have previously served as a producer of a TDPS curricular production (or partner with someone who has).

 Advising